thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 In IoT deployment scenarios it is often expected that the IDevIDs have no maximum validity period.
 For this purpose the use of a special value for the notAfter date field, the GeneralizedTime value of 99991231235959Z, is utilized.
+This special value was introduced in {{Section 4.1.2.5 of !RFC5280}}.
 If this is done, then the CA certificates and the certificates of subordinate CAs cannot have a maximum validity period either.
 Hence, it requires careful consideration whether it is appropriate to issue IDevID certificates with no maximum validity period.